Etiquette & Hospitality with Persons with Disabilities

 - A person who may appear drunk or sick may have a disability or medical emergency.

-- Ask a person with a disability to take up the offertory gifts or serve in other roles of ministry.
+- Ask a person with a disability to take up the offertory gifts or serve in other roles of ministry, such as a greeter, usher, lector, food pantry, etc.

+- In other words, any roles that are in line with his/her interests.
+It's important to stretch people's expectations.
+Individuals with disabilities are used to being seen by what they cannot do.
+It's important to remember that they can do much more than is usually expected and are able to learn new roles.

 Intellectual/Developmental Disabilities